Thursday, February 28, 2013

 update: bg edition

-As we get closer and closet to three, I'm seeing flashes of why people said "two's not bad; wait til three!".
+As we get closer and closer to three, I'm seeing flashes of why people said "two's not bad; wait til three!".
 And while those flashes are bone chilling, most of the time, Baby Girl is just one plain awesome kid.

 First of all, if you read my post yesterday (thank you guys for reaching out on that one), then you know we've been having some issues at school and such.
 Well I'm proud to say that today, she had ZERO issues.
 Her teacher actually told me today that BG's main problem is that she's the most "mature" one in the class.
 That she's a bit ahead in colors, letters, numbers, and shapes and so she gets bored.
 And a bored kiddo is never a good thing.
 So today, they gave her a project of writing her letters while the others worked on something.
 It did the trick.
 She stayed busy and she didn't have any discipline issues.
 Yay for good days.